 Branding goes beyond just a logo or graphic element.
 When you think about your brand, you really want to think about your entire customer experience???everything from your logo and website to experiences on social media and with your staff.
 When you look at this broad definition of branding, it can be a bit overwhelming to think about what is involved in your brand.??

+In short, your brand is the way your customer perceives you.
+It is thus critical to be aware of your brand and what it stands for.?
+However, research by?The Chartered Institute of Marketing (CIM) has revealed that 67 per cent?of marketers believe that their senior leadership teams fail to fully embed brand values throughout their organisations and relationship with customers.?
 It was also revealed that 77 per cent thought their senior leadership teams had a high impact on the delivery of their brand promise through customer experience, yet only half believed these same teams had a strong understanding of their role in doing so.
 Read more about branding:

 Necessary cookies are absolutely essential for the website to function properly.
 This category only includes cookies that ensures basic functionalities and security features of the website.
 These cookies do not store any personal information.

 Any cookies that may not be particularly necessary for the website to function and is used specifically to collect user personal data via analytics, ads, other embedded contents are termed as non-necessary cookies.
 It is mandatory to procure user consent prior to running these cookies on your website.